AMOLED: Comparison to other display technologies

-AMOLED displays may be difficult to view in direct sunlight compared with LCDs because of their reduced maximum brightness.
-Samsung's Super AMOLED technology addresses this issue by reducing the size of gaps between layers of the screen.
+AMOLED displays are often difficult to see in direct sunlight compared with LCDs because of their reduced maximum brightness.
+Super AMOLED, a modern technology, addresses this issue by reducing the size of gaps between layers of the screen.
 Additionally, PenTile technology is often used for a higher resolution display while requiring fewer subpixels than needed otherwise, sometimes resulting in a display less sharp and more grainy than a non-PenTile display with the same resolution.
 The organic materials used in AMOLED displays are very prone to degradation over a relatively short period of time, resulting in color shifts as one color fades faster than another, image persistence, or burn-in.

-As of 2010, demand for AMOLED screens was high and, due to supply shortages of the Samsung-produced displays, certain models of HTC smartphones were changed to use next-generation LCD displays from the Samsung-Sony joint-venture SLCD in the future.